evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestIndyClusterSetup.md

 The script assumes that a 10.20.30.00/24 virtual network can be created in your PC without conflicting with your external network configuration.
 The addresses of the VMs that will be provisioned will be taken from this network's address range.
-The Vagrantfile script also assumes that a bridged network connection can be made over the 'en0: Wi-Fi (AirPort)' network adapter, which is correct if you are running in a Mac, and you use Wi-Fi instead of a wired ethernet connection.
 It assumes that you are in the US:Mountain timezone.
-All of these settings, and more, can be changed in the Vagrantfile using a text editor.
+These settings, and more, can be changed in the Vagrantfile using a text editor.
 You may be able to run this script as-is, or you may want to: